dmpop/koreader-compendium/docs/15-koreader-rsync.md

 That's all fine and dandy, but you need a machine with rsync for this approach to work.

 A slightly more technical but versatile approach is to install rsync on your reader, so you can run backup operations directly on the device itself.
 To install rsync on a Kobo device, download and install [Kobo Stuff](https://www.mobileread.com/forums/showthread.php?t=254214).
 Launch KOReader, open the top bar, switch to **Tools -> More tools -> Terminal emulator**, and tap **Open terminal session**.
 Run the rsync command that syncs the content of the _Library_ directory to a Linux machine.
-Here's the command I use to back up the data to a Linux server running on my local network:
+Here's the command you can use to back up the data to a Linux server running on a local network:

 ```bash
 rsync -avhz --delete -P -e "ssh -p 22" /mnt/onboard/Library/ user@127.0.0.1:/path/to/library